 The Alzheimer's Association Central Ohio Chapter offers various tools and resources to support those impacted by Alzheimer's disease and other dementias.

 We offer a variety of support groups for all individuals affected by Alzheimer’s disease.
 Groups are facilitated by professionals and/or trained volunteers.
 Specialized groups include early-onset and frontal-lobe dementia for caregivers and the person with dementia.
 Find a support group in your area.
-Learn more about support groups we offer.

 The Alzheimer's Association free Helpline